This post is by Bernie Carr, apartmentprepper.com

 - Everyone likes this banana bread recipe, and I like to make a few batches as hostess gifts.

 - Moisturizing salves make good gifts as well; you can customize the scent according to your recipient’s preference.
+Or try making this sugar scrub.

 - These dog biscuits are easy to make and pet owners really like receiving them.